Donald Brashear: Mixed martial arts

-Personal
+Personal life

-Brashear has two sons, Jordan and Jaxxson.
+Brashear has two sons, Jordan and Jaxxon.
 He separated from their mother, Gabrielle Desgagne, his common-law wife, in 2007.
 Aside from a half-brother, he does not speak to his birth family.
 He credits the abuse he suffered at the hands of his father as a child for this.
+Jaxxon Brashear played football with the University of Ottawa Gee-Gees.

 In 2000, Brashear was charged with assault following an altercation with a neighbour in the weight room of their townhouse complex in Vancouver.
 According to court documents, Brashear grabbed the neighbor around the throat and pushed him after the man had complained about Brashear's infant son Jordan crawling on the exercise equipment.
 "That's no way to show my boys how to solve their problems", Brashear said after the guilty verdict, also lamenting the fact that he had trouble controlling a violent temper inherited from his father.
 He would ultimately receive six months probation after pleading guilty to common assault and granted a conditional discharge.

 During the 2004–05 NHL lockout, Brashear spent time as an amateur boxer, compiling a 2–1 record.
 Later on, he trained with former heavyweight champion Smokin' Joe Frazier In 2007, Brashear, along with some friends, founded the house building company DEC Construction.
 During the off-season, he works on-site performing various jobs.
 He has a skill for languages, speaking French and English, while also learning both Russian and Spanish.
 He enjoys music as well, playing the piano while learning the acoustic guitar.

-In 2012, Brashear was convicted of assault for a second time after an altercation in a parking lot following a March, 2011, Ligue Nord-Américaine de Hockey playoff game.
+In 2012, Brashear was convicted of assault for a second time after an altercation in a parking lot following a March 2011, Ligue Nord-Américaine de Hockey playoff game.
 He was sentenced to 18 months probation and was sued for over $200,000 in damages by the victim in 2014.

 Brashear's great-uncle Carl Brashear was the first African-American to be certified as a Master Diver in the United States Navy; he was the inspiration for the movie Men of Honor, in which he was portrayed by actor Cuba Gooding, Jr.

 On June 5, 2019, Brashear had another brush with the law when he was arrested for allegedly breaking an apartment window.
 Police subsequently discovered cocaine in his possession.
 Brashear made a court appearance on August 12, 2019, and was scheduled to return to court in Quebec City on September 4 to face the cocaine possession charge.

 In October 2019, it was reported that Brashear was working at a Tim Hortons restaurant in Quebec City owned by Pierre Sévigny.